aoloe/scribus-project/undo-and-focus/undo-and-focus.md

 you don't need to be able to code for it, but you need some experience with DTP tools and good UI/UX skills :-)

+## Notes

+- Sveinn suggests: I'm wondering if the problem (if there is a problem) is maybe more general; should the view go automatically to cursor location in case of any kind of edit?